connoralydon/simplify-job-scraper/README.md

 4. docker stop simplify-scraper

 # future changes
-adding each app card to the csv as they are read in. this will improve memory. it isn't a big concern because I don't expect 1000s of applications. adding these cards to a database will be good too as they are added
+- adding each app card to the csv as they are read in. this will improve memory. it isn't a big concern because I don't expect 1000s of applications. adding these cards to a database will be good too as they are added

-*Connor Lydon*
+- build this into a web app

+* Developed by Connor Lydon*